 MODEL, TEST AND MEASURE CLOUD AND HYBRID ARCHITECTURE

 RedSeal also integrates with Amazon AWS Config allowing you to track and store the history of Amazon VPC configurations and configuration changes in Amazon Simple Storage Service (Amazon S3).
 With AWS Config, you get the information you need to strengthen AWS security defenses in your AWS environment.

 Unify security architecture across hybrid data center

 RedSeal models your AWS VPC fabric along with your physical and private cloud assets.
-This provides a single comprehensive model to view and query your entire network.
+This provides a single comprehensive model to view and query your entire cloud network.

 Validate policy compliance instantly

 The integration between AWS Config and RedSeal enables customers to define access policies and validate any Amazon VPC changes against them to ensure secure access.